-- Edit a file to make sure you can do so.
+- As told, logout and log back on again to complete the setup.
+You won't need to do that in the future. - Edit a file to make sure you can do so.
 Use emacs, vi or nano (if the first two don't sound familiar). - cd into your exercises/test directory and compile (C or Fortran)

-'''

-cd Exercises/Test

-nvc test.c
+cd Exercises/Test nvc test.c nvfortan test.f90

-nvfortran test.f90

-'''

-Run your program
+• Run your program